rtpg/django-unasyncify/docs/unasync_helpers.rst

 ``IS_ASYNC`` is a constant that evaluates to ``True``.
 During unasyncification, ``IS_ASYNC``  gets mapped to ``False``.

-This is useful for conditional branching based on whether you're in the async or sync variant of a function (XXX link)
+This is useful for conditional branching based on whether you're in the async or sync variant of a function (see :ref:`is-async-usage`)

 @from_codegen
 -------------

 A marker used to indicate that ``django-unasyncify`` created this function.
-Code marked by this decorator gets removed during the transformation process (XXX link to transformation rules)
+Code marked by this decorator gets removed during the transformation process (see :ref:`transformation-rules`)

-It is unlikely you want to use this directly
+It is unlikely that you ever want to use this directly.